getgud-io/cpp-getgud-sdk/README.md

 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
 * `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36 chars
-* `position` - X,Y,Z coordinates of player at the moment of action.
+* `position` - X,Y,Z coordinates of the player at the moment of action.
 * `rotation` - PITCH, ROLL rotation of player view at the moment of action.

 #### Attack Action

 To add a Attack Action to a match, use the `SendAttackAction` function.
-An Attack action is any attempt to attack, for example: fire shot, throwing granade, or any other action that may result in damage.
-Though Attack action is not bound to damaging anyone, it is an attempt to cause Damage, not the Damage itself.
+An Attack action is any attempt to attack, for example, firing a shot, throwing a grenade, or any other action that may result in damage.
+Though Attack action is not bound to damage anyone, it is an attempt to cause Damage, not the Damage itself.

 ```cpp
 bool SendAttackAction(std::string matchGuid,